AnehEf/dataportal/_dashboards/sc2_ww_dashboard.md

 The Prevalence Report shows by default only the most abundant COVID-19 variant group over time for each community participating in the wastewater surveillance system.
 Variant groups are represented by different colors.

 *Use the drop-down menu to limit the view to a specific variant group.
 In the resulting view, the color gradient reflects the relative abundance of the selected variant group in wastewater from 0% to* *100%.
 Mouse over the chart to reveal more information.
+Use the slider function below the graph to select the desired date range (one year by default).
 Each box reflects 1-week of data.*

 <br>
 <br>